-- The majority of Volvo Amazon's that left the factory would have fitted crossply tyres in the size 590 - 15 Tyres or 600 - 15 Tyres, whilst the estate cars mostly fitted 640 - 15 Tyres.
+- Some of the early Volvo Amazon's that left the factory would have fitted crossply tyres in the size 590 - 15 Tyres or 600 - 15 Tyres, whilst the estate cars mostly fitted 640 - 15 Tyres.

-- The recommended 590 - 15 crossply for the amazon is the 590 H 15 Avon Turbospeed fitted with a Michelin 15E inner tube.
+- If you want to stay crossply on an early Amazon we suggest the 590 H 15 Avon Turbospeed fitted with a Michelin 15E innertube.

 - The ideal 640 - 15 crossply is the 640 H 15 Avon Super Safety.

-- For these tyres we recommend the Michelin 15F Offset Valve inner tube.
+- For 640-15 tyres we recommend the Michelin 15F Offset Valve inner tube.

 - Crossply tyres however are less suited to modern high-speed roads, and on the earlier Amazons, you may prefer to fit one of the radial tyres mentioned below.

-- The last of the Volvo Amazon cars fitted a set of 165 HR 15 PIRELLI CINTURATO CA67 and this would still be the best tyre to fit to any of these cars today.
+- The majority of Volvo Amazon cars fitted 165 HR 15 PIRELLI CINTURATO CA67 and this would still be the best tyre to fit to any of these cars today.

 - For an alternate option Michelin also produce a 165 SR 15 Michelin XZX which is also a great tyre to fit to an Amazon and the price is exceptionally good, but it does have a lower speed rating than the CINTURATO.